codedinsound/Loanpro-Challenge-React-Front-End/README.md

 Division
 Square Root

+# To See the Backend AWS Logic

+"For more information, see the repository. https://github.com/codedinsound/Loanpro-Challenge-AWS-Lambda-Backend"

-# Test Calculator use this account
+# Test RESful AWS Lambda Calculator use this account

-Username: abc@loanpro.com
+Username: codedinsound@loanpro.com
-Password: 123456Ahello
+Password: 123456@hello

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/react-ts-wjmen9)